 Looking to increase your breast milk supply?
 Or for a high fiber snack to curb your mid-nursing cravings?
 These refined sugar-free lactation cookies are great to have on hand, especially during those first few weeks postpartum.

 Packed with wholesome ingredients such as oats and ground flaxseed, these lactation cookies are great for boosting milk supply and keeping you full in between meals.
-They also contain brewers yeast, which is a nutritional supplement said to increase milk supply (it has a bitter taste so it’s used sparingly).
+They also contain Mommy Knows Best Brewer’s Yeast for Breastfeeding Mothers, which is a nutritional supplement said to increase milk supply (it has a bitter taste so it’s used sparingly).
 This recipe calls for white chocolate chips and raisins, which help to mask the bitterness of the yeast but feel free to substitute dark or semi-sweet chocolate.

 Makes about 20-24 cookies depending on the size of scoop used